Star Trek World Tour

 T: Anyway, most visitors were German, and most of them were teenies.

-B: Remember those oral announcements in stumbling English?
+B: Remember those announcements in halting English?

 T: Better we don't try to reproduce them here.